History of military logistics

 The nineteenth century saw technological developments that facilitated immense improvements to the storage, handling and transportation of supplies which made it easier to support an army from the rear.
 Canning simplified storage and distribution of foods, and reduced waste and the incidence of food-related illness.
 Refrigeration allowed frozen meat and fresh produce to be stored and shipped.
-Steamships made water transports faster and more reliable.
+Steamships made water transport faster and more reliable.
 Railways were a more economical form of transport than animal-drawn carts and wagons, although they were limited to tracks, and therefore could not support an advancing army unless its advance was along existing railway lines.
 At the same time, the advent of industrial warfare in the form of bolt-action rifles, machine guns and quick-firing artillery sent ammunition consumption soaring during the First World War.

-In the twentieth century the advent of motor vehicles powered by internal combustion engines offered an alternative to animal transport for moving supplies forward of the railhead, although many armies still used animals.
+In the twentieth century, the advent of motor vehicles powered by internal combustion engines offered an alternative to animal transport for moving supplies forward of the railhead, although many armies still used animals.
 Air transport provided an alternative to land and sea transport, but with limited tonnage and at high cost.
-An airlift over "the Hump" helped supply the Chinese war effort during the Second World War, and the 1948 Berlin Air Lift was successful in supplying half of the city.
+An airlift over "the Hump" helped supply the Chinese war effort during the Second World War, and the 1948 Berlin Airlift was successful in supplying half of the city.
 With the subsequent development of large jets, aircraft became the preferred method of moving personnel over long distances, although it was still more economical to move cargo by sea and rail.
 In forward areas, the helicopter was well-suited to moving troops and supplies, especially over rugged terrain.
 The increasing complexity of weapons and equipment saw the proportion of personnel devoted to logistics rise.
 The diversity of equipment and consequent large number of spare parts saw attempts at standardisation but the adoption of foreign weapons also meant the adoption of foreign tactics, and giving up the advantages of bespoke systems tailored to a nation's own, often unique, strategic environment.